- Suspicious

 I actually never answer to any phone calls whom I don't know at all!

-The caller threatened that my phone would be disconnected unless I called them back.
-I found this amusing and decided to wait and see what would happen.
+Caller threatened phone would be disconnected unless I called back, found it amusing

 Google sent straight to voicemail as it is SPAM.
 Asked to press 1 for Ausralian citizen, or press 2 if a Chinese national or foreign student.
 Scam.